Cereal Killerz: Here's What Happened After Shark Tank

 Is Cereal Killerz still open?

-That location, in the Centennial Hills neighborhood of Las Vegas, had already opened by the time the original location closed in 2020, and it was an immediate success, according to Chris Burns on The Cereal Killerz Kitchen Podcast.
+The location in the Centennial Hills neighborhood of Las Vegas had already opened by the time the original location closed in 2020, and it was an immediate success, according to Chris Burns on "The Cereal Killerz Kitchen Podcast."
 Yes, there's a podcast, too.
-The success of the Centennial Hills location helped to make up for the disappointing result on Shark Tank and paved the way for the company's subsequent rapid expansion.
+The success of the Centennial Hills location helped to make up for the disappointing result on "Shark Tank" and paved the way for the company's subsequent rapid expansion.

 What has happened to Cereal Killerz since Shark Tank?

-By 2021, less than a year after the Shark Tank failure, there were Cereal Killerz Kitchens open in Centennial Hills, at Las Vegas' Miracle Mile Shop, in Henderson (the Las Vegas suburb that hosted their original location), and in Goodyear, Arizona, a suburb of Phoenix.
-A fifth location, in Salt Lake City, Utah, would open in 2023.
+By 2021, less than a year after the "Shark Tank" failure, there were Cereal Killerz Kitchens open in Centennial Hills, at Las Vegas' Miracle Mile Shop, in Henderson (the Las Vegas suburb that hosted their original location), and in Goodyear, Arizona, a suburb of Phoenix.
+A fifth location, in Salt Lake City, Utah, opened in 2023.

-Marketing efforts have also been helped by the Cereal Killerz Kitchen YouTube channel — including videos in the Kill It or Drill It web series — and by branded merchandise like T-shirts.
-The company has also continued to expand menu offerings, boasting not only a build-your-own-cereal-box feature but iced coffees and even a unique Lebron James-themed taco ("The LeTaco James"), with the taco made from folded-over waffles and filled with ice cream and other treats.
+Marketing efforts were also helped by the Cereal Killerz Kitchen YouTube channel — including videos in the Kill It or Drill It web series — and by branded merchandise like T-shirts.
+The company also continued to expand menu offerings, boasting not only a build-your-own-cereal-box feature but iced coffees and even a unique Lebron James-themed taco ("The LeTaco James"), with the taco made from folded-over waffles and filled with ice cream and other treats.

 What's next for Cereal Killerz?

-In the first Cereal Killerz Kitchen Podcast episode, posted in August 2022, host and Cereal Killerz Kitchen co-founder Chris Burns laid out a series of plans for the company.
-In addition to announcing a new location would open in Salt Lake City, Utah — it premiered in May 2023 — he announced plans were also in the works for one in Silver Spring, Maryland.
-That would be the first East Coast location for Cereal Killerz, which has thus far been exclusively a West Coast phenomenon.
+In the first "Cereal Killerz Kitchen Podcast" episode, posted in August 2022, host and Cereal Killerz Kitchen co-founder Chris Burns laid out a series of plans for the company.
+In addition to announcing a new location would open in Salt Lake City, Utah — which premiered in May 2023 — he announced plans were also in the works for one in Silver Spring, Maryland.
+That would be the first East Coast location for Cereal Killerz, which has thus far been a West Coast exclusive.